seanp02/C/readme.txt

-This is my homework submission repository for C programming 1
+This is my homework submission repository for c programming 1